entropyxyz/entropy-docs/docs/09-JoiningTheNetwork.md

 - `Endpoint` -  The IP address of it's threshold server
 - `X25519PublicKey` - Its public encryption key for encrypting messages to and from other validators
-- Threshold Server Account: Account for the threshold server to submit transactions to the Entropy chain
+- `Threshold Server Signing Account` - Account for the threshold server to submit transactions to the Entropy chain